Polarimetric and spectropolarimetric observations with FoReRo2: Instrument overview and standard star monitoring: Imaging polarimetry of standard stars

 \section{Imaging polarimetry of standard stars}

 This appendix presents imaging polarimetry results for both unpolarised and polarised standard stars.
-Table~\ref{TBL:ImPolZPol} summarises the measurements for unpolarised standards, while Table~\ref{TBL:ImPolHPol} lists the results for polarised standard stars.
+Table~\ref{TBL:ImPolZPol} summarises the measurements for unpolarised standard stars, while Table~\ref{TBL:ImPolHPol} lists the results for polarised standard stars.
 The data illustrate the instrument’s performance in imaging polarimetric mode across various bands.
-Some of the observations were conducted using narrowband filters.
+Some observations were conducted with narrowband filters.

 \FloatBarrier